teerapap/grunt-protractor-runner/README.md

 ## Getting Started
 This plugin requires Grunt `>=0.4.1`.

+For Protractor `5.x.x`, please use version `v5.x.x` of this plugin.

+For Protractor `4.x.x`, please use version `v4.x.x` of this plugin.

 For Protractor `3.x.x`, please use version `v3.x.x` of this plugin.

 For Protractor `2.x.x`, please use version `v2.x.x` of this plugin.